• Home

 4. Have a time of fellowship with family or friends by organizing a cookie swap or cookie decorating party for the whole family.

-5. Set up a “store” in your home for your children to shop for their siblings/relative/friends.
+5. Set up a “store” in your home for your children to shop for their siblings/relatives/friends.
 This is a fun way to give them the opportunity to feel the joy of giving.

-6. Watch your favorite Christmas themed movie as a family.
-Bonus: Bundle up in blankets, eating hot buttered toast (or popcorn) and drinking hot chocolate (here’s a very yummy Nutella hot chocolate recipe).
+6. Watch your favorite Christmas-themed movie as a family.
+Bonus: Bundle up in blankets, eat hot buttered toast (or popcorn), and drink hot chocolate (here’s a very yummy Nutella hot chocolate recipe).

 7. Use an Advent Wreath at home weekly (or even each night!)